projet-m2-siris-unistra/chatalk/README.md

 ### blog

-The sources of the blog that is available here: https://blog.chatalk.fr/
+The sources of the blog.

 ### database